 Weigh Options Methodically in Data Sufficiency

-Since Data sufficiency amounts for a wider portion in the GMAT, there are many maths tricks that can prove to be extremely helpful.
+Since Data sufficiency amounts to a wider portion of the GMAT, there are many maths tricks that can prove to be extremely helpful.
 This trick utilises the idea of elimination for cracking data sufficiency questions.
 For any question, the choices you have been given, you need to go through them in the same order they have been provided.
 Don’t confuse yourself by checking the option ‘c’ first or any other, but go from ‘a’ to ‘e’ methodically.

 Simplifying the Confusion of Square Roots

-When you are provided with a number which is a square, many think that it might be a square root of a positive number.
-Amongst many useful maths tricks, this one reminds you that a square root can be of a negative or a positive number so it is better not to assume only positive number for it.
+When you are provided with a number that is a square, many think that it might be a square root of a positive number.
+Amongst many useful maths tricks, this one reminds you that a square root can be of a negative or a positive number so it is better not to assume only a positive number for it.
 So, if you are given a square of a, its root might be a positive or a negative number!

-Recommended Read: Maths for Competitive Exams
+Know about Maths for Competitive Exams

-Use Quick Approximation for Problem-solving
+Use Quick Approximation for Problem-Solving

 Problem-solving is another tricky giant in the GMAT exam which you must gear up for.
 Out of the many tricks you can use for problem-solving, the significant one is to use estimation and elimination for your answers.
 Let’s suppose that you need to multiply a number by a complex fraction like 12/45, which will come somewhere at 0.2.
 Here, you are not really required to find the exact answer by dividing this all the way, so, tick the choice which comes the most closer to 0.2 which will probably get you to the actual answer!

-Must Read: Best Books for GMAT
+Explore some Best Books for GMAT

 Hence, we hope that this blog has provided you with some insightful and quick maths tricks to nail GMAT quant like a genie!
 If you are aiming to appear for GMAT this year, our Leverage Edu experts are here to provide you with essential guidance to prepare for every section of this test as well as exam day tips to crack it successfully and get into your chosen business school!